MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-stored.md

 ---
-title: Where is personlization stored?
+title: Where is personalization stored?
-description: Learn about whcih UI adjustments are automatically saved and roam with you across devices and browsers, while others only affect your current browser.
+description: Learn about which UI adjustments are automatically saved and roam with you across devices and browsers, while others only affect your current browser.
 author: mikebc
 ms.author: mikebc
 ms.reviewer: jswymer